orbuluh/system_programming/ipc.md

 - The Linux **kernel guarantees the atomicity of the operations on the queue** if the message is smaller than or equal to `pipe_BUF`.
 - In that case, a synchronization mechanism is required.
 - A message queue **cannot** be used outside the scope of **a machine**.
+- When `mq_send` is called - the Linux kernel makes a copy of the message to send from the user space to the kernel space.
+- When `mq_receive` is called - the Linux kernel makes a copy of the message from the kernel space to the user space

 ## shared memory
 - This is the fastest form of IPC.